siderolabs/talos/website/content/v1.15/reference/configuration/block/externalvolumeconfig.md

     ExternalVolumeConfig is an external disk mount configuration document.
     External volumes allow to mount volumes that were created outside of Talos, over the network or API.
 Volume will be mounted under `/var/mnt/<name>`.
-    The external volume config name should not conflict with user volume names.
+    The name must not be taken by a user or existing volume.
 title: ExternalVolumeConfig
 ---